open5e/open5e/source/monsters/tome-of-beasts/T/thuellai.rst

 **Algid Aura.** All creatures within 10 feet of a thuellai take 7 (2d6) cold damage at the beginning of the thuellai’s turn.
-Spells or magical effects that protect against cold are affected as if by a dispel magic spell (the thuellai’s effective spellcasting bonus is +5) if a thuellai is within 20 feet of the target at the start of the thuellai’s turn, and nonmagical flames within 20 feet of the thuellai are extinguished at the start of its turn.
+Spells or magical effects that protect against cold are affected as if by a :ref:`srd:dispel-magic` spell (the thuellai’s effective spellcasting bonus is +5) if a thuellai is within 20 feet of the target at the start of the thuellai’s turn, and nonmagical flames within 20 feet of the thuellai are extinguished at the start of its turn.